void-linux/void-packages/Manual.md

 `python-pep517` build style will look for a wheel matching the package name and version in the current directory with respect to the install.

+- `make_check_pre` The expression in front of `${make_cmd}`.
+This can be used for wrapper commands or for setting environment variables for the check command.
+By default empty.

 - `patch_args` The arguments to be passed in to the `patch(1)` command when applying patches to the package sources during `do_patch()`.
 Patches are stored in `srcpkgs/<pkgname>/patches` and must be in `-p1` format.
 By default set to `-Np1`.